 The first trial, in Wake County, ended with a verdict of life imprisonment.
 This marked eight times in a row that a Wake jury has chosen life over death.
 In the second, just this month, a Robeson County jury not only rejected a death sentence but refused even to convict the defendant of first-degree murder.
 He was found guilty of second-degree murder.

 Prosecutors might tell you they need the death penalty to punish the “worst of the worst.”
-But in practice, that’s not how the death penalty is used in North Carolina.
-Our state spends millions each year to pursue death sentences that are arbitrary and unnecessary, and uses the threat of death as a negotiation tactic to pressure defendants to accept plea bargains — sometimes putting innocent lives on the line.
+But in practice, our state spends millions to pursue death sentences that are arbitrary and unnecessary, and uses the threat of death as a negotiation tactic — sometimes putting innocent lives on the line.